-The bottom right quadrant, which encompasses Intelligent Manufacturing, represents areas in which New Mexico has a strong competitive position but faces growth challenges.
-Specifically, employment in Intelligent Manufacturing has declined slightly since 2010, but the state's recent successes in attracting manufacturing operations to New Mexico will likely bring back job growth in the manufacturing sector.
+The bottom right quadrant, which encompasses Film and Television, represents areas in which New Mexico has a strong competitive position but faces growth challenges.

 Because target industry development will take place at both the state and regional levels, it is important to consider the competitive position of each region and strategically pursue opportunities in areas in which a region is strong.
 Biosciences and Cybersecurity, for example, are well-suited to the education institutions and national laboratories in the Mid-Region COG and North Central EDD, outdoor recreation and sustainable agriculture are potential avenues to diversify the economies of more rural regions, and the plains of eastern New Mexico are ideal for wind energy development.
 Later sections of this plan will discuss how these target industries can be developed at both the state and regional levels in ways that complement the strengths of local communities.